The Way of The Superior Man is a self-help book mixing spiritualism with relationship and sex advice.

 Leverage Sexual Energy: Don’t Come

-Deida puts it much more gently, but in practice that’s what it’s about.
-He says:
+Deida puts it much more gently, but in practice, that’s what it’s about: delaying coitus.

 Third level man walks away from her without consuming the desire

-Albeit I wasn’t really sure what this “third level man” meant, he advice men not to peak during intercourse and to keep that energy to stay hungry and motivated during his life pursuits.
+Albeit I wasn’t really sure what this “third level man” meant, he advises men not to peak during intercourse and to keep that energy to stay hungry and motivated during his life pursuits.

 To enjoy sex without coming Deida says: